-Andra Velis Simon works extensively in Chicago and around the country as a music director, adapter, arranger, pianist and vocal coach.
+Andra Velis Simon works extensively in Chicago and around the country as a music director, adapter, arranger, pianist, vocal coach, and educator.

-Other notable productions include: Next to Normal at Writers Theatre, directed by Tony Award-winner David Cromer; the world premiere of La Ruta by Issac Gomez at Steppenwolf, directed by Sandra Marquez; European opera director Calixto Bieito's take on Tennessee Williams' Camino Real and Robert Fall's monumental production of The Iceman Cometh, both at The Goodman Theatre; the Midwest premiere of Mr. Burns: a post-electric play and 10 out of 12, both written by Anne Washburn and produced at Theater Wit; Bailiwick’s production of Violet at the Mercury Theatre; Boojum!, an existential chamber opera and surprise runaway hit at the city’s Storefront Theatre; and Boho Theatre’s Songs for a New World, remounted several times throughout Chicago and Illinois (including a command performance of selections at a party thrown by Rick Bayless).
+Other notable productions include: the U.S. premiere of the verbatim musical London Road with Shattered Globe Theatre, Next to Normal at Writers Theatre, directed by Tony Award-winner David Cromer; the world premiere of Isaac Gómez's La Ruta at Steppenwolf, directed by Sandra Marquez; European opera director Calixto Bieito's take on Tennessee Williams' Camino Real at The Goodman Theatre; the Midwest premiere of Mr. Burns: a post-electric play by Anne Washburn at Theater Wit; Boojum!, an existential chamber opera and surprise runaway hit at the former Storefront Theatre downtown; and Boho Theatre’s Songs for a New World, remounted several times throughout Chicago and Illinois (including a command performance of selections at a party thrown by Rick Bayless).

 Areas of special expertise include actor-musician productions and arrangements, harmonic vocal arrangements, pit reductions, the development of new musicals, coaching vocalists at all skill levels, and interpreting the works of contemporary composers.

 Andra offers private voice and audition coaching, and also is available for musical theatre audition master classes based on a very popular Musical Theatre Audition Workshop course she created at Columbia College.

 Member of the Chicago Federation of Musicians, Maestra Music, and TCG.